-8.2.11.
-Biographical Sketches (Two pages each)
+8.2.13.
+Biographical Sketches (2 pages each)

-Applicants should provide a biographical sketch that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
-A biographical sketch must be provided for the PI and, if applicable, the Co-PI (as required by the online application receipt system).
-Up to two additional biographical sketches for key personnel may be provided.
-Each biographical sketch must not exceed two pages.
+The PI should provide a biographical sketch that describes his/her education and training, professional experience, awards and honors, and publications relevant to cancer research.
+A biographical sketch must be provided for the PI (as required by the online application receipt system).
+Up to 5 additional biographical sketches for key personnel from the user group may be provided.
+Each biographical sketch must not exceed 2 pages.

-8.2.12.
+8.2.14.
 Current and Pending Support

 Describe the funding source and duration of all current and pending support for all personnel who have included a biographical sketch with the application.
-For each award, provide the title, a two-line summary of the goal of the project, and, if relevant, a statement of overlap with the current application.
-At a minimum, current and pending support of the PI and, if applicable, the Co-PI must be provided.
+For each award, provide the title, a 2-line summary of the goal of the project, and, if relevant, a statement of overlap with the current application.
+At a minimum, current and pending support of the PI must be provided.

-8.2.13.
-Institutional/Collaborator Support and/or Other Certification (Four pages)
+8.2.15.
+Institutional/Collaborator Support and/or Other Certification (4 pages)

 Applicants may provide letters of institutional support, collaborator support, and/or other certification documentation relevant to the proposed project.
-A maximum of four pages may be provided.
+A maximum of 4 pages may be provided.